Does insurance cover windshield replacement?

 Will filing raise my rate?

-In Kansas and Missouri, no-fault glass claims (rock chips, debris, vandalism) generally do not trigger a rate increase.
+In Missouri, state law (20 CSR 500-2.600) prohibits insurers from surcharging for no-fault comprehensive glass claims (rock chips, debris, vandalism); Kansas has no equivalent statutory protection, so outcomes there depend on your carrier.
 Insurers categorize them as "no-fault" because there's no other driver to assign liability to and no negligence on your part.

 How the claim process actually works